pymc-devs/pymc/docs/source/developer_guide.rst

 Because in PyMC3 there is no bijector class like in TFP or pyro, we only have a partial implementation called ``Transform``, which implements Jacobian correction for forward mapping only (there is no Jacobian correction for inverse mapping).
-The use case we considered are limited to the set of distributions that are bounded, and the transformation maps the bounded set to the real line - see
+The uses case we considered are limited to the set of distributions that are bounded, and the transformation maps the bounded set to the real line - see
 `doc <https://docs.pymc.io/notebooks/api_quickstart.html#Automatic-transforms-of-bounded-RVs>`__.
 In general, PyMC3 does not provide explicit functionality to transform one distribution to another.
-Instead, a dedicated distribution is usually created in consideration of optimising performance.
+Instead, a dedicated distribution is usually created in order to optimise performance.
 But getting a ``TransformedDistribution`` is also possible (see also in `doc <https://docs.pymc.io/notebooks/api_quickstart.html#Transformed-distributions-and-changes-of-variables>`__):